 She is still revered as a feminist icon by today’s generation.
 Frida was also known for her joint eyebrows and mustache that she refused to groom.
 Her unkept facial hair showed a male aspect to her personality.
 The 20s and 30s both ushered in the notion that beauty does not always have to be conventional.
 Bravo, Frida!

 World War II caused women to work outside the home as the men fought on the frontlines.
 Beauty during this time was understated.
 A more natural look came into style after decades of grandiose!

 Brows throughout the 40s were full and natural yet still very much shaped.
 With men out at war, women had to take on more traditional male roles, paving the way for thicker natural brows that went well with the Rosie the Riveter mentality.
 Women were embracing their natural brows that aimed to soften their features.

-Thanks to Marilyn Monroe, prominently arched groomed brows became the primary trend of the 1950s.
-This era ushered in the prominent sultry arched brow that was bold and mysterious.
-The shape tended to be more squared with a high pointed arch highlighted by darker brows that people started to pencil in or use eyeshadow on their brows.
+Thanks to Marilyn Monroe, arched groomed brows became the primary trend of the 1950s.
+Marilyn helped usher in the prominent sultry arched brow that was bold and mysterious.
+The shape tended to be more squared with a high pointed arch, highlighted by the growing popularity of using pencils or eyeshadow to make darker brows.

-When bold and full are the brow goals, many people turn to brow tinting and growth products.
+Many people turn to brow tinting and growth products.
 With brow-tinting, you can go to a specialist or find an at-home kit to apply a safe semi-permanent dye to your brow to darken and refine the hairs around your brow, giving you that timeless full brow you always dreamed of, along with the added benefit of reduced daily brow maintenance.
-We also happen to have a full eyebrow tinting tutorial on our website as well.x
+We also happen to have a full eyebrow tinting tutorial on our website.